Reservation Policies and Trip Planning Information

 Dietary Restrictions: Due to our small size and remote location, we offer a limited menu and must provision in advance for our guests.
 It is critical therefore that guests with food allergies or dietary restrictions notify us of their circumstances well in advance.
 This and other information can be provided to us via the guest questionnaire.

-Packing Considerations: Dress at the resort is very casual.
-We’ll provide shampoo and hair dryers in the bathrooms.
-Beach towels and all linens are provided.
+Packing Considerations: Dress at the resort is very casual, so pack whatever makes you most comfortable; shorts, t-shirts, light weight tops, pants, skirts or dresses.
+No reason to overpack as the staff offers complimentary laundry service!
+Water shoes and/or light hiking boots are not necessary, but nice.
+A wind breaker or rain slicker should be considered.
 Please bring your own travel alarm clock if needed.
 The electric plugs in your room are the standard US 110 V plugs.
 European visitors will need to bring their own adaptors.

 Dive Gear Rental: If you opt not to bring your own gear, we have all new Mares weight integrated rental BCD’s in a variety of sizes as well as new regulators, full foot fins, masks and snorkels and dive computers.
 We also have wetsuits, but in limited quantity, so you may wish to consider bringing your own.
 Be sure to tell us in advance of any dive gear rental requirements on the guest questionnaire.

 Note on Bug Spray: Due to our island location and rocky shoreline, we are not bothered by mosquitoes and sand flies to the extent mainland locations are.
-However you will likely want to visit mainland Guanaja or other cays during your stay, so we still recommend you pack bug spray and also consider anti-itch cream.
+However, you will likely want to visit mainland Guanaja or other cays during your stay, so we still recommend you pack insect repellent with high DEET concentration or non-toxic DEET equivalent such as CactusJuice.com products.
+Also consider packing Hydrocortisone cream or other anti-itch cream and Benadryl Tablets.

-Note on Sunscreen: Every year between 4,000 and 6,000 tons of sunscreen washes off of tourists during their vacations.
+Note on Sunscreen: Be sure to pack a hat, sunglasses and plenty of sunscreen.
+Note on Sunscreen: Every year between 4,000 and 6,000 tons of sunscreen washes off tourists during their vacations.
 This sunscreen contains chemicals and oils that are harmful to the marine ecosystem, particularly coral reefs.
 Travelers are urged to travel only with biodegradable sunblock as a precaution and aide to the environment.
-There are multiple brands available at most drugstores and superstores.
+There are multiple brands available at most drugstores, and superstores and online vendors.
+Sun shirts are nice to have as well.

 In the unlikely event you arrive without your luggage, please make sure you have packed your “trip essentials” in your carry-on bag, such as your C-Card for diving, a pair of shorts, bathing suit, medicine, sunglasses or anything you consider necessary to begin enjoying your stay from the moment you arrive.